tigerbeetle/tigerbeetle/docs/concepts/performance.md

 new use-cases.
 An OLGP database might be enough to do nightly settlement, but with OLTP real-time settlement is a no-brainer.
 If a transaction system just hits its throughput target, that means that every unexpected delay or an ops accident lead to missed transactions.
-If a system operates at one tenth of capacity, this gives a lot of headroom for operators to deal with unexpected.
+If a system operates at one tenth of capacity, this gives a lot of headroom for operators to deal with the unexpected.

 Finally, it is always helpful to think about the future.
 The future is hard to predict (even the _present_ is hard to wrap your head around!), but the _option_ to handle significantly more load on